Rating and value of Otto Dix's paintings, drawings and prints

 Artist's style and technique

-Otto Dix belongs to the Expressionist movement, particularly German Expressionism.
-His compositions incorporate numerous references to German art history.
+Otto Dix was part of the Expressionist movement, particularly German Expressionism.
+His compositions incorporate numerous references to the history of German art.
 He was one of the founders of the New Objectivity movement during the Weimar Republic, which brought together post-Expressionist artists whose works had a rather protesting tone.
 He produced numerous paintings, drawings and prints.

 Otto Dix, from soldier portraits to degenerate art